VidPrevtyn® Beta COVID-19 Vaccine

 May 27, 2021 - Sanofi and GSK announced they started enrollment in their Phase 3 clinical study to assess the safety, efficacy, and immunogenicity of their adjuvanted recombinant-protein COVID-19 vaccine candidate.
-The global, randomized, double-blind placebo-controlled Phase 3 study will include more than 35,000 volunteers aged 18 and older from several countries, including US, Asia, Africa, and Latin America sites.
+The global, randomized, double-blind, placebo-controlled Phase 3 study will include over 35,000 volunteers aged 18 and older from several countries, including the US, Asia, Africa, and Latin America sites.
 The study's primary endpoint is the prevention of symptomatic COVID-19 in SARS-CoV-2 naïve adults, with secondary endpoints preventing severe COVID-19 disease and the prevention of asymptomatic infection.

 May 17, 2021 - Sanofi and GSK announced the adjuvanted recombinant COVID-19 vaccine candidate achieved strong rates of neutralizing antibody responses, in line with those measured in people who have recovered from COVID-19 in all adult age groups in a Phase 2 study with 722 volunteers.
 Pending positive Phase 3 outcomes and regulatory reviews, the vaccine is expected to be approved in the fourth quarter of 2021.